Cykooz/fast_image_resize/README.md

 Resizer from this crate does not convert image into linear colorspace during resize process.
-If it is important for you to resize images with a non-linear color space (e.g. sRGB) correctly, then you hove to convert it to a linear color space before resizing and convert back to the color space of result image.
+If it is important for you to resize images with a non-linear color space (e.g. sRGB) correctly, then you have to convert it to a linear color space before resizing and convert back to the color space of result image.
 [Read more](https://legacy.imagemagick.org/Usage/resize/#resize_colorspace) about resizing with respect to color space.